Workshops are held at The Hut, 47 Fleming Road, Chapel Hill, Brisbane.

 This course is designed for ecologists who conduct vegetation surveys & need to reliably identify grasses to species with scientific accuracy and consistency.

-However, it is also suitable for anyone who has some background in plant ID and who wishes to extend their botanical knowledge and skills base.
+However, it is also suitable for anyone who has some background in grass ID and who wishes to extend their knowledge and skills base.

 You will use a stereo microscope (provided) to gain familiarity with the main diagnostic feature of grasses – the spikelet.
 You will also gain skills in interpreting typical grass inflorescence types.